 Trump image by Michael Vadon, used under license (CC BY-SA 4.0), via Wikimedia Commons.Today’s “Morning Jolt…with Jim Geraghty” e-mail (free from National Review) contains an interesting passage on the latest Donald Trump controversy.
 Here it is, as it appears in … Continue reading

-Though only some remarks after “One final bit of irritation” are relevant to the Pious Eye site’s purpose, I’ve found no review site that will keep something of this length posted.
-Besides, Pious Eye is also my personal blog (at … Continue reading
+(Last updated on 15 June 2014) Though only some remarks after “One final bit of irritation” are relevant to the Pious Eye site’s purpose, I’ve found no review site that will keep something of this length posted.
+Besides, Pious Eye … Continue reading

 Anyone who knows me knows my conviction that contemporary Americans feel too much and think too little.
 Lack of “impulse control” isn’t just for the “poorly socialized” anymore; it’s a culture-wide phenomenon.
 Emotionally charged, cognitively vacuous rants and shout-downs have … Continue reading